 “We have been working on this for years and not been able to figure it out.
 Why do you think this guy from The New Science of Fixing Things can do it?”

-The plant manager allowed one of his direct reports just enough rope to hang himself by writing a purchase order for our company.
-I had done work with this good man while he worked at another company several years ago.
-A company that made gear boxes in China for wind turbines had a problem a group of engineers couldn’t figure out.
+The plant manager had faith in his managers, one of whom we had worked for in the past, thus allowed him to engage us on this important project.
+I had worked with this good man while he was at another company several years ago.
+A company that made gearboxes in China for wind turbines had a problem a group of engineers couldn’t figure out.
 We solved that one in just over a week, as I recall, and we figured out one more in the course of the project that reduced final testing time by about half.

 I thought I could figure this new one out in three days.
 It was a chronic manufacturing problem in polymer processing I had never seen.
 It happened a couple of times a day, rarely more, causing a complicated process to shut down.
 Restarting the line took a bit of time, and the scrap had to be sorted carefully.
 The problem could occur in multiple lines, leading people to think it had something to do with the material input.
 It didn’t.